poundeater/23/README.md

 - Resolved.
 Exact vote-choice percentages and exact Created/End dates for all 30 proposals are now sourced directly to the Snapshot GraphQL API (hub.snapshot.org/graphql), which returns start, end, scores, and scores_total per proposal with no authentication required.
 No entry in this changelog carries an approximate date or an unsourced margin any longer.
 - Resolved.
 The GraphQL strategies field confirms a whitelist strategy attached to every substantive proposal from the Constitution ratification (#2) through High Council Elections (#30), including both proposals created after #28.
 See Verification Flag above.
-- The Constitution v1.3 document referenced in proposal 28 was not located.
+- Constitution v1.3, referenced in proposal 28, has been located (published 12 Aug 2026).
+How it was ratified has not: no matching Snapshot proposal exists in the 30-proposal record, see Disputed and Unratified Items above.
 - Proposal 10 (DAO logo vote) and proposals 18 and 30 (elections) are multi-choice or ranked votes rather than For/Against/Abstain proposals, so "Passed/Rejected" framing does not apply to them; they are reported as winner-by-power instead.

 ## Sources